Aviv589/Aviv589/README.md

 - 👋 Hi, I’m Aviv
 - 👀 I’m interested in data analytics
--    I'm learning R, SQL and Spreadsheets through the Google Data Analytics Certificate
+-    I'm learning the basics of R, SQL and Spreadsheets through the Google Data Analytics Certificate

 <!---